Training Opportunities

 Who Should Train:

-Joining NAMI Vermont as an Ending the Silence presenter is now a temporary paid opportunity (through November 2023) thanks to a grant from the Vermont Community Foundation.
+Joining NAMI Vermont as an Ending the Silence presenter is a paid opportunity.

 NAMI Provider Training